cms-opendata-workshop/workshop-lesson-tagandprobe/_episodes/02-fitting.md

 >
 {: .solution}

-to run your code, type:
+Now that you understand what the ``Efficiency.C`` macro does, run your code with:
 ~~~
 root Efficiency.C -q
 ~~~